Resources

 SubmitPlayerReport

-Submit the last 60 seconds of game audio as evidence for manual review
+Submit the last 120 seconds of audio as evidence for manual review

 public static string SubmitPlayerReport(string reportedUniqueID)